Refusal to reassess appeal — the platform drafts your Tribunal pack | EHCP Clarity

-If your child already has an EHCP and the local authority refuses to carry out a further EHC needs assessment, you have the right to appeal that decision to the SEND Tribunal.
+If your child already has an EHCP and the local authority refuses a further EHC needs assessment, you can appeal.
+The platform drafts your SEND35A grounds, evidence comparing current needs with the existing plan, and parent statement.
+You edit and submit. £149/year.

 When does a refusal to reassess arise?